felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 sharing your knowledge, but you also encourage people to participate in your journey and initiate discussions with you.

+A nice side effect of posting your reviews on a website is that you can implement custom visualizations.
+For example, I have a [virtual bookshelf](/bookshelf) that I can use to retrieve my notes and even share them with interested parties.

+{{< figure src="/img/virtual-bookshelf.png" position="center" caption="[My virtual bookshelf](/bookshelf)" >}}

-The format you use to review your books doesn't matter.
+Ultimately, the format you use to review your books doesn't matter.
 It can be a website like me, a fresh page in your notebook, a Word document, an email, a spreadsheet, etc. As long as you use _your_ words to write about the subject you read about, you will do fine.
 The easiest it is